Skip to content

 }

-A client in possession of a web session bootstrap token is able to make an OpenID authentication request where the login prompt for the user is bypassed.
+A client in possession of a web session bootstrap token is able to make an OpenID authentication request, skipping the login prompt.

 Connect2id server configuration: